 KU's Nurse Anesthesia program is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs, 222 S. Prospect Ave., ParkRidge, IL 66068; (847) 655-1160 (www.aana.com and home.coa.us.com) and the Kansas State Board of Nursing (www.ksbn.org).
 The University of Kansas is accredited by the North Central Accrediting Association through its Higher Learning Commission.
 Documents relating to accreditation status are available at the department office by request.
 Information for students.

 Twenty-four students graduated in spring 2014.
 The attrition rate for this cohort was 0%.
-The first-time pass rate on the National Certification Exam was 90% for the 20 graduates who have took the exam.
-All 20 of the graduates have passed the NCE and they were all employed within six months of graduation.
+The first-time pass rate on the National Certification Exam was 83% for the 24 graduates who have taken the exam.
+Each of the 24 graduates were offered employment within the first six months after graduation.
 View most outcome measures from most recent 5 years .